Indoor Gardening: The Ultimate Handbook

 Additionally, plants require specific balances of nutrients.
 Nitrogen, phosphorus, and potassium are the primary nutrients plants need, but several others are also essential.
 Again, plants’ distinct needs vary.
 They may also require different blends of nutrients at various stages of their growth cycles.
 Understanding the unique requirements of the plants being grown is crucial.
 Water is equally important as plants can’t absorb nutrients and produce food without it.

 Plants likewise require the right types of light at the proper times to grow healthy.
 Plants generally rely on sunlight in the violet and blue range of the color spectrum for growing and producing chlorophyll.
 Those types of light also affect their ability to absorb nutrients and transform them into food.
-Red and orange light help plants more during the flowering stage.
+Red and orange light helps plants more during the flowering stage.
 In nature, plants get those types of light from the sun based on the season.
 Indoors, it’s up to the grower to provide the necessary types of light.

 Growing a Healthy, Happy Garden Indoors